A Level subject overviews

 Further Mathematics A Level

 A Level Further Mathematics is a separate qualification from A Level Mathematics and is both fun and rewarding.
 It broadens your skills and promotes deeper mathematical thinking.
 The course extends many of the topics that are covered in A Level and also introduces brand new concepts, such as complex numbers, hyperbolic functions and modelling with differential equations.
+It is an additional course and can only be taken by students also studying A Level Mathematics.
+We use the Edexcel examination board.

 Music A Level